ecmwf/earthkit-hydro/docs/source/index.rst

 Installation
 ------------

-Try it out - earthkit-hydro is readily available via PyPI!
+Try it out! earthkit-hydro is readily available on PyPI.

 .. code-block:: bash